fullystudios/thelotterymachine/readme.md

 3. Emails can be added to the lottery
 4. You can draw a winning email from a lottery
 5. You can draw as many winning tickets as are available
+6. Lotteries are only seen by logged in user

 ## Getting started - dev
 1. Clone repo